samjschapiro/cs225_project/Contract.md

 2. **Assistance**: We have a groupchat on iMessage for us all to communicate.
 We are all expected to check it at least once a day, so we should be expected to respond in <24 hours.

-3. **Respect** : Everyone in the group has met and have formed good relationships with each other.
-We are all friends outside of school and as such have naturally developed respect for each other.
+3. **Respect** : We will always treat each other with curteousy and develop a team culture in which the expression of ideas is encouraged.
+To do this, we will never insult each other and only offer constructive criticism when we disagree.

 ## Collaboration